stackanetes/kubernetes-entrypoint/README.md

 `{{ .IP }} and {{ .HOSTNAME }}` tags and save the file as `/etc/nova/nova.conf`.

 ### Socket
-Checks wheter a given file exists and container has rights to read it.
+Checks whether a given file exists and container has rights to read it.
 Example:

 `DEPENDENCY_SOCKET=/var/run/openvswitch/ovs.socket`